This Day In Music: October 26

 October 26, 1947 ~ Lloyd James, commonly known as dub mixer, producer King Jammy, born in Montego Bay, Jamaica ~ Best known as producer for Black Uhuru.
 Also worked with Wayne Smith, Admiral Bailey, Chaka Demus, Lieutenant Stitchie, the Pinchers, Dennis Brown, King Tubby, Bunny Lee, Anthony Johnson, Horace Andy, Junior Reid, Purpleman, Sugar Minott, Barry Brown, Hortense Ellis, Tonto Irie, Little John, Leroy Smart, Michael Palmer, Noel Phillips, the Travellers, U-Brown, Niccadems, Errol Holt, Frankie Paul, Johnny Osbourne, Hugh Mundell, and others

-October 26, 1944 ~ Bassist Alan Henderson born in Belfast, Ireland ~ Original member of Them, best known for also including Van Morrison, scoring the hits Baby Please Don't Go and Here Comes The Night and for despite a brief recording career being immensely influential on a wide array of acts including the Doors ~ Henderson passed away in 2017
+October 26, 1944 ~ Bassist Alan Henderson born ~ Original member of Them, present on songs such as Baby Please Don't Go and Here Comes The Night.
+The band is best known for launching the career of Van Morrison, and despite a brief recording career they are considered influential on a wide array of acts including the Doors ~ Henderson passed away in 2017

 October 26, 1944 ~ Folk guitarist, singer Jim McCann born ~ Active since the mid-1960s.
 Member of the Ludlow Trio, known for their 1966 hit The Sea Around Us.
 After the band disbanded the following year McCann would mostly work as a solo performer, yet is best known to the general public for his stint with the Dubliners remaining with the band from 1974 through 1979 ~ McCann passed away in 2015